Building Your Low Vision Toolkit

 - LED Mini-Lite Box: Now featuring an energy-efficient LED light panel and a rechargeable lithium battery pack!
 The LED Mini-Lite Box is an all-inclusive person-centered learning tool for students who are visually impaired.
 Students with CVI and other disabilities can benefit from the Light Box Materials kits and commercially available mounts that can be attached to the LED Mini.

 - Ledge Sets for the Large Light Box and LED Mini-Lite Box: The ledges slide into place and help support bulkier light box materials (Swirly Mats, Bright Shapes Knob Puzzles, etc.) when a learner uses either light box at an angle.
 The accompanying Dycem® is a translucent mat that clings to the Ledge or the Light Box or Mini-Lite Box lens, enabling light box materials to stick to the surface of the Dycem when viewing either light box at an angle.
-Find them all here.
+See all of our ledge sets.

 - All-in-One Board: This multi-platform All-in-One Board (use as hook and loop, white board, or magnetic board), is easily positioned in multiple angles and can be used in the classroom for learning activities with students of all ages, in combination with hook fastener accessories, dry erase markers, and magnetic pieces.